gamesbook/pyprototypr/docs/layouts_track.rst

             rotation_style='o',
             sequences=[1,3,5,7,9,11])

-      Here, the *sequences* property is set to draw every odd location.
+      Here, the *sequences* property is set to draw the shape at every *odd* location.

       As elsewhere, sequences can be specified using a string; for
       example: ``"1-3,7,9"`` which expands to the list containing